elastx/elx-docs/content/en/docs/dbaas/dbaas-getting-started.md

 ## Good-to-Know and Limitations

+#### MSSQL limitations
+* Refer to the Microsoft standard license for a complete list of limitations.
+* Only asynchronous commit mode is currently supported.
+* Scaling is not supported as the standard license does not permit more than two nodes.
+* The ccxdb is currently the only supported Always On enabled database.
+* In the Always On configuration, only the ccxdb is replicated.
+* User-created databases (not Always On) are not transferred to the replica
+* Data loss may occur for other user-created databases, as they are not transferred to the replica during the add node process.
+Therefore, they may be lost if a failover, automatic repair, or any other life-cycle management event occurs.

 #### All databases in the datastore will use the same database version
 For example, if you create a datastore with PostgreSQL 15, then all the databases in this datastore will use PostgreSQL 15.